Root-finding Approaches for Computing Conformal Prediction Set: Computing Conformal Prediction Set

 \paragraph{Building a gap.}

-To finely assess how the vanilla conformal and smoothed conformal set can be related in practice, one can simply design both a lower and upper approximation of the indicator function \ie $\phi_{\gamma}^{+}$ and $\phi_{\gamma}^{-}$.
-In that case, it is easy to see that
+To finely assess how the vanilla conformal, and smoothed conformal set can be related in practice, one can simply design both a lower, and upper approximation of the indicator function\ie $\phi_{\gamma}^{+}$ and $\phi_{\gamma}^{-}$.